For information about bringing Pets to Broadgate Farm please click here

 We occasionally have Carrion Crows, Sparrow Hawks and as yet we have not seen any Pied Wagtails or Greater Spotted Woodpeckers this year but they were here last year.
 We now have a resident Buzzard who can often be seen hunting down his prey across the paddocks.

-Pheasants roost in the conifers down the side of the driveway and we have set up a Pheasant feeder in view of the cottages.
-English partridge are rather fond of our vegetable garden and Barn Owl can be seen covering the paddock in front of the cottages late evenings and early morning.
+Pheasants roost in the conifers down the side of the driveway and we have set up a Pheasant feeders to encourage them.
+English partridge are rather fond of our vegetable garden and Barn Owl can be seen covering the paddock in front of the cottages late evenings and early morning, the Barn Owls have raised young here on the farm for the past 4 years and live in the Owl box just by the Cart House.
 We love living here and try to attract birds by providing nesting boxes and creating the right habitat to encourage good feeding for wild birds.